Site security settings

 Force users to login

 If you turn this setting on, all users must login before they even see the Front Page of the site.
+Note however that this does not prevent guest access to courses, if you have autologin guests enabled in User policies.

 Force users to login for profiles